Summary

 A common problem when creating hyperlinks is that the text inside of the link does not provide the full context of what is being linked to.
 The assumption most people make is that links are only encountered where they are placed in the text, when in reality users can iterate over the links before, during and after reading a section.
 Without meaningful labels, the result can be a confusing mess of "see here" and "read more" link text being offered with no indication of where those links go.

-To avoid this problem, always ensure that the text you hyperlink is meaningful on its own.
+To avoid this problem, always ensure that the text of the hyperlink is meaningful on its own.
 If you can read the link out of the context of its surrounding prose, and it clearly indicates where links to, you will improve the experience for users using ATs.

 Overuse